Set yourself apart

 Elective courses (choose three):

-Application form (PDF) - submit form when the courses for the minor are completed or are in progress
+Marketing (PDF) - submit form when the courses for the minor are completed or are in progress